 You are also going learn everything about IPF Luxury Code for Perfumers and much more.

 Length of the course: 10 weeks

 The course includes International Perfume Foundation (IPF) Certification as a Natural Perfumer and have your name listed in the IPF Directory.
 This is part of IPF curriculum to become certified perfumotherapist.
-Please note that Christmas Holidays week is off for December class session; the end of the course is then on week #3.

 We are often asked this question.
 We believe one of the most unique features is our balanced, progressive and inspiring teaching, which inspires a new generation of perfumers to develop and succeed.
 Françoise Rapp is an expert teacher with more than 25 years’ experience in the field and she will be on hand to guide you every step of the way.